“Life’s Gamble” - A Dystopian Story by Ty Steinbrunner

 “Please.”
 I said.
 As precious as five minutes was, my eagerness was overstocked.

-“Yeah, what fun.”
-I said.
+“Yeah, what fun,” I said.
 I had no idea what any of this was about.
-I was only keeping up appearances.
+Next to Jerry, I was only keeping up appearances.
+I was simply curious about the nightlife.

-We walked more and more, further past the commercial blocks and into the business sector of the city.
+We walked more and more, further past the commercial block and into the business sector of the city.
 Nobody ventured out at night.
 Remember what I say: after work, people go home and stay home.
-If you went out to party then you did so and you minded your business during it.
+If you went out to party then you did, solo, and you minded your business during it.
 I have never gone out, that was true.
 I was gonna let Jerry lead the way.

-Everything was much brighter at night believe it or not.
+Naturally, everything was much brighter at night, believe it or not.
+I never noticed it.
 My apartment’s artificial window steadily displayed a picture of the beach.

-Neon lights scour the buildings and the sky’s colors go inverted, where only then do you adjust the ‘nighttime mode’ on your implant and the sky turns from yellow to black.
-At that point, when the sky turns black, you can see the sun and how big and vibrant it seems to increase every day.
+At night the neon lights scour the buildings and the sky’s colors go inverted.
+Only then do you adjust the ‘nighttime mode’ on your implant and the sky turns from yellow to black.
+At that point, when the sky turns black, you can see the sun and how big and vibrant it seems to be.
 This is the only way to see it.
-The sun constantly shines, and with the moon accompanying it, a starless night sky becomes brighter than day.
+As big as it is now, the sun constantly shines, and with the moon and neon lights accompanying it, a starless night sky becomes brighter than day.

 Outside there's not a soul around, at least not a visible one.
-You may spot the movement of someone, another person creeping around, looking for the nightlife like yourself, but you’ll never see them.
-You’ll see a zipping shadow and you hear a trash can being knocked over and a door slammed but I quickly learned that I shouldn't expect anyone to say ‘hello’.
+You may spot the movement of someone, another shadow creeping about, looking for the nightlife like yourself, but you’ll never see them.
+You’ll see a zipping figure and you hear a trash can being knocked over and a door slammed but I quickly learned that I shouldn't expect anyone to say ‘hello’.

 Nobody is interested in what you do after the working day and you shouldn't be interested in others either.
 It was rare for two guys, especially two guys who knew each other, to seek thrills under the shrouded company towers and intense lights.

 We stopped before a gate wedged right between a conglomeration of identical office buildings.
-Behind the gate was a staircase descending down into a dark cellar.
+The average person walking by would never see it.
+Behind the gate was a staircase descending into a dark cellar.
+Then Jerry surprised me with a question.

 “You don’t have any weapons on you?”
 Jerry asked me.